-In this case, if the engine is running roughly or bad on a specific RPM, you should start to fix the air/fuel mixture related trouble code, and that will probably cause the misfires too.
-If you have an air/fuel mixture related code together with the misfire code, always search for information about the code related to air/fuel mixture trouble code first.
-There are cases where you get air/fuel mixture related trouble codes due to misfires also, but it’s not as common.
+In this case, if the engine is running roughly or badly on a specific RPM, you should start to fix the air/fuel mixture related trouble code, and that will probably cause the misfires too.
+If you have an air/fuel mixture related code together with the misfire code, always search for information about the code related to the air/fuel mixture trouble code first.
+There are cases where you get air/fuel mixture related trouble codes due to misfires as well, but it’s not as common.

 There are some general common causes that you could check for in this case.
-Start by checking for air leaks around the intake, check for cracked hoses.
+Start by checking for air leaks around the intake, and check for cracked hoses.
 You can use brake cleaner or start gas to spray carefully around the intake when the engine is at idle.
-If the RPM is raising, you have an intake leak somewhere there.
-Remember that those sprays are burning very easily so be prepared with a fire extinguisher in case it ignites.
+If the RPM is rising, you have an intake leak somewhere there.
+Remember that those sprays burn very easily so be prepared with a fire extinguisher in case it ignites.

 Case 2: You get a trouble code on a specific cylinder over and over after you clear the memory

-If you are getting a trouble code on a particular cylinder all the time or just trouble codes without another related trouble code, you could continue this guide.
+If you are getting a trouble code on a particular cylinder all the time or just trouble codes without another related trouble code, you can continue with this guide.
 This problem is much easier to fix, and I will talk more about it in the next step.

 3. Check the ignition

-If you are feeling that the engine is running rough at idle and if you have a newer motor with separate ignition coils, you could let the engine idle and then unplug one coil at a time.
-Remember that these ignition coils have very high voltage and you should be really careful.
+If you feel that the engine is running rough at idle and if you have a newer motor with separate ignition coils, you could let the engine idle and then unplug one coil at a time.
+Remember that these ignition coils have a very high voltage and you should be really careful.

 When you unplug one ignition coil, and you can’t feel any difference in the way the engine is running, you have found which cylinder that is misfiring.

 You can use the same procedure with older cars that are using a distributor ignition by unplugging the ignition cables until you find out what cylinder the car is not running on.
-When you have ignition cables, don’t use this method while the car is running if you are not very careful and uses the right tools.
+When you have ignition cables, don’t use this method while the car is running, unless you are very careful, and use the right tools.
 If you are unplugging the wires with your hand without any safety, you will get a lot of voltage through your body.
 Always use either the right tools or unplug them with the engine off.

 Video of how to test the spark

 Now when you know for sure which cylinder the car is not running on.
 You could try to move the ignition coil/ignition cables between two cylinders.
-If the problem is moving to the other cylinder by doing the same procedure as above when you are unplugging the coils, then you have found the problem.
-Replace the ignition coil or ignition cable
+If the problem is moving to the other cylinder when carrying out the same procedure as above when you are unplugging the coils, then you have found the problem.
+Replace the ignition coil or ignition cable.

 If the problem is still on the same cylinder, you could do the same with the spark plugs.
 Move the spark plugs between two cylinders and see if the problem is moving.
-If the problem is moving, Replace the spark plugs.
-Now if you have tried to move the spark plugs and coils between the cylinders but the problem are still there in the same cylinder, you have to check if you have spark.
+If the problem is moving, replace the spark plugs.
+Now if you have tried to move the spark plugs and coils between the cylinders but the problem is still there in the same cylinder, you have to check if you have a spark.

-If you don’t have any spark on that even if you are moving coils and spark plugs between the cylinders, you have to get a wiring diagram for your engine to start to check if you have power and ground etc. to your coil.
+If you don’t have a spark if you are moving coils and spark plugs between the cylinders, you have to get a wiring diagram for your engine to start to check if you have power and ground etc. to your coil.
 This step is more complicated and I will not write about it here.

 If your spark is OK, but the engine is not running on that cylinder, go to the next step.